-DriveWorks Pro Server is a free tool included in the DriveWorks installation package.
+DriveWorks Pro Server is a tool included in the DriveWorks installation package.

 A DriveWorks Pro installation will typically include one or more installations of DriveWorks Administrator, DriveWorks User, DriveWorks Autopilot, and DriveWorks Live, all of which need to use the same DriveWorks data.